 The Pros and Cons of a Remote Workforce

 The technology available to help us work and collaborate digitally is always improving.
-Thanks to an array of virtual tools, employees can work from pretty much anywhere with an internet connection with very little difficulty, and Covid-19 has only hammered home how seamless it can be for some workers to make the switch to working offsite.
+Thanks to an array of virtual tools, employees can work from pretty much anywhere with an internet connection with very little difficulty.
+The pandemic hammered home how seamless it can be for some workers to switch to working offsite, and employees’ response has been overwhelmingly positive thanks to the increased flexibility remote work offers.

 Even before the pandemic struck, though, remote work was well on its way to becoming the norm rather than the exception.
-A survey¹ by Upwork and Freelancers Union estimated that nearly 50% of the U.S. workforce would consist of remote freelancers by 2027.
+A pre-pandemic survey by Upwork and Freelancers Union estimated that nearly 50% of the U.S. workforce would consist of remote freelancers by 2027, and we’re on our way to hitting that benchmark; currently, around 39% of the American workforce performs some time of freelance work, while around a quarter of U.S. adults work remotely at least some of the time.

 Is a Permanent Switch to Remote Work Right For Your Business?

 A growing number of major corporations, including Facebook, Twitter, and Slack, have started offering the option to work remotely, and more SMBs are considering it, too.
-It’s a situation that can have numerous advantages as well as potential concerns for employers.
+It’s a situation that can have numerous advantages and potential concerns for employers.

 We’re breaking down some of the biggest pros and cons to consider.